Fit as a Mama Bear

 Make sure not to “lock down” the lid on your slow cooker.
 This creates too much pressure.

-You don’t need to line your clock cooker with parchment paper but it makes for a way better cleanup and less scraping.
+You don’t need to line your slow cooker with parchment paper, but it makes for a way better cleanup and less scraping.

 The longer that the slow cooker sits on “warm” the thicker the porridge will become.

-This slow cooker porridge recipe is awesome as a meal prep breakfast recipe.
+This slow cooker protein porridge recipe is awesome as a meal prep breakfast recipe.

 When you’re ready to eat them, remove them from the freezer and add a tablespoon or so of milk to each portion.